azemetre/react-redux-movie/README.md

 Use the following command to run the E2E tests: `npm run test:e2e`

+Selenium will default to your choosen browser when running the webdriver.

 In the future E2E tests can easily be isolated into a docker container and run real browsers (read not headless) using XVFB to decrease test execution time (one of the methods used by paid services like [Cypress.io](https://www.cypress.io/)) to minimize build times in CI/CD practices.

 I have a personal preference to using E2E tests over snapshot tests due to snapshots not being a real representation of how different browsers implement and render DOM elements along with varying specification implementations between Firefox, Chrome, Edge, and Safari.
 Snapshot testing seems more akin to static analysis of the frontend world, but not a thorough method of testing functionality.